 While size is the main factor in whether stones will pass on their own, stone location in the ureter also makes a difference.

 Stones that are in the end of the ureter closer to where it attaches to the bladder — rather than the end that attaches to the kidney — are more likely to pass on their own.
-Research shows that of these stones pass on their own.
-For stones in the end of the ureter closer to the bladder, approximately of these stones pass without any medical treatment.
+Research shows that

 The best home remedy to encourage the stone to pass is to drink lots of fluids, especially plain water and citrus juices such as orange or grapefruit.
 The extra fluid causes you urinate more, which helps the stone move and keeps it from growing.
 You should aim for at least 2 to 3 quarts of water per day.